tpircher-zz/pycrc/README.md

 use pycrc.

-If you have questions about using pycrc which is not answered in a satisfactory way by the documentation, please send a mail to the pycrc user mailing list
+If you have questions about using pycrc which is not answered in a satisfactory way by the documentation, please send a mail to the [pycrc users list](https://lists.sourceforge.net/lists/listinfo/pycrc-users).
-<pycrc-users@lists.sourceforge.net>.
-Subscribe to the mailing list
-[pycrc users list](https://lists.sourceforge.net/lists/listinfo/pycrc-users).
 Due to excessive spamming a subscription is required to post on the list.